 “I take very good care of my teeth, so why are my teeth so yellow”?
 Most frequently question put up to a dentist.

-and discoloration may tarnish your smile.
 So, here is the list of your “Smile culprits’.

-What determines the colour of your teeth?
+What determines the color of your teeth?

 The composition of tooth structures will affect the outward appearance of a tooth.
-Teeth is made up of three layers: Enamel, dentin and pulp from outward to inward.
+Teeth is made up of three layers:

-Color of a tooth is affected predominantly by dentin and.. by the translucency of enamel acting as a color modifier.
+Color of a tooth is affected predominantly by dentin and by the translucency of enamel acting as a color modifier.

 Types of teeth discoloration